 Wave and Ocean Thermal Resource Assessments

 The Mapping and Assessment of the United States Ocean Wave Energy Resource report, created by the Electric Power Research Institute (EPRI), assesses ocean wave energy potential along the U.S. coasts.
-Researchers at Virginia Tech and DOE's National Renewable Energy Laboratory (NREL) supported the report and data validation.
 The report finds that the technically recoverable resource for electric generation from waves is approximately 1,170 terawatt-hours per year (TWh/year), which is almost one third of the 4,000 TWh of electricity uses in the United States each year.
-Developing just a small fraction of the available wave energy resource could allow for millions of American homes to be powered with this clean, reliable form of energy; approximately 85,000 homes could be powered by 1 TWh/year.
+Developing just a small fraction of the available wave energy resource could allow for millions of American homes to be powered with this clean, reliable form of energy.
+For context, approximately 85,000 homes can be powered by 1 TWh/year.

 The Ocean Thermal Extractable Energy Visualization report, authored by a team led by Lockheed Martin, assesses the maximum amount of energy that can be practicably extracted from the world's ocean thermal resources.
 Ocean thermal energy uses the temperature difference between the cooler water at the ocean's depths and the warmer, surface water to power an engine that can generate electricity.
 The technical resource potential for electric generation from ocean thermal resources is estimated at 576 TWh/year in U.S. coastal waters (including all 50 states, Puerto Rico, and the Virgin Islands).